Everybody's Gone to the Rapture

-Everybody's Gone to the Rapture is an adventure video game developed by The Chinese Room and published by Sony Computer Entertainment for the PlayStation 4.
-It is a story-based game, taking place in a small English village whose inhabitants have mysteriously disappeared.
-It is considered a spiritual successor to Dear Esther, also by The Chinese Room.
-It was released for the PlayStation 4 on 11 August 2015.
-It was released for Windows on 14 April 2016.
+Everybody's Gone to the Rapture is a 2015 adventure video game developed by The Chinese Room and published by Sony Computer Entertainment for the PlayStation 4.
+The game takes place in a small English village whose inhabitants have mysteriously disappeared.
+It is considered a spiritual successor to Dear Esther (2012), also by The Chinese Room.
+It was released for PlayStation 4 on 11 August 2015 and for Windows on 14 April 2016.
+It received positive reviews from critics.

 Gameplay

 In Everybody's Gone to the Rapture, the player explores a small English village whose inhabitants have mysteriously disappeared.
 The player can interact with floating lights throughout the world, most of which can reveal parts of the story.
 The player can interact with objects such as doors, radios, phones, fences, and power switches.